jmathai/jmathai.github.com/_posts/2025-01-05-latent-product-development.md

 </ul>

 The common thread is that latent thinking will happen naturally when your brain is in a restful state for 15 minutes to 30 minutes.
 Not much to ask for great ideas.

+Latent product development is easier to do on smaller teams where everyone pays attention to craftsmanship.
+You can tell if the craftsmanship is ingrained into every aspect of the product including what the user does and does not see.
+I'd say it's part of the team's culture.

+If your product has a well defined 24 month roadmap, forget it.
+There's no room for latent product development.
+The entire product is extruded through the machine.
+The incentives are aligned elsewhere for reasons that are important for some.